Highlights

 Københavns Universitet (KU)

-Naja Holten Møller researches how the relationship between citizens and the public sector is shaped and negotiated through digital technologies.
-Based on Participatory Design, she explores how these technologies can be developed and used in ways that support both democratic and human values.
+Naja Holten Møller is an associate professor in the Promotion Programme at University of Cophenhagen and researches how relationships between citizens and the public sector are shaped and negotiated through digital technologies.
+Drawing on Participatory Design, she examines how technologies can be developed and used in ways that support democratic and human values.

 Nicki Skafte Detlefsen